pecos/tps-venv/frontera/README.md

 source ../pip-install-deps.sh
 ```

-## Configure TPS
+## Configure and build TPS

-Make sure to set-up the enviroment
+Make sure to set up the environment (this is also needed to run tps applications)
 ```
 cd tps-venv/
 source bin/activate